 They say that ‘Proceeds are donated towards improving facilities in Wimbledon Park' which to me must be false as the facilities have not improved since I first camped in 2010, they're the exact same if not worse.
 The only thing I would say has improved is the organisation and queueing protocol, but that's been achieved by trial and error over the years, not by investment.

-One thing you should be aware of is that the maximum size for bags in Left Luggage is 60cm x 45 cm x 25cm in size which is about the size of a hand luggage / carry on bag for an airline.
+One thing you should be aware of is that the maximum size for bags in Left Luggage is 60cm x 45 cm x 25cm in size which is about the size of a piece of hand luggage/ carry on bag for an airline.

 I'm queuing for more than one night, how does this work?